MatrixCreate/craft-starter-docs/docs/content-blocks/tabbed-navigator.md

 *Organize content with tabbed interface and entry cards*

 The Tabbed Navigator block creates an interactive tabbed interface that displays different sets of entries organized by categories or sections.
-Each tab contains entry cards with featured images, titles, excerpts, and links.
+Each tab contains entry cards with card images, titles, excerpts, and links.

 ## Fields